 What happens if I book with a friend?

 All friends are met on arrival and transferred to the school together and will stay together during your stay.
+Places are limited and fill quickly, early booking with friends is essential to enable everyone to volunteer at the same time.

 What do I need to take?